-- (a) Definition.
-In this Article, 'uptown public-private development projects' means a capital project located: (i) in the city's central business district, as defined by the city eouncil, council; (ii) in or along a major transportation corridor; or (iii) in a development zone designated pursuant to G.S.
+(a) Definition.
+In this Article, 'uptown public-private development projects' means a capital project located: (i) in the city's central business district, as defined by the city council, council; (ii) in or along a major transportation corridor; or (iii) in a development zone designated pursuant to G.S.
 105-129.3A; comprising one or more buildings or other improvements and including both public and private facilities.
-By way of illustration but not limitation, such a project might include a single building comprising a publicly owned parking structure and publicly owned convention center and a privately owned hotel or office building. - (b) Authorization.
+By way of illustration but not limitation, such a project might include a single building comprising a publicly owned parking structure and publicly owned convention center and a privately owned hotel or office building.

+(b) Authorization.
 If the city council finds that it is likely to have a significant effect on the revitalization of the central business district, be of significant economic benefit to the area of the city in which the project is located, the city may acquire, construct, own, and operate or participate in the acquisition, construction, ownership, and operation of an uptown a public-private development project or of specific facilities within such a project.
 The city may enter into binding contracts with one or more private developers with respect to acquiring, constructing, owning, or operating such a project.
 Such a contract shall among other provisions, specify the following:

-the project.

-(2) The responsibilities of the city and the developer or developers for construction of the project.

-The property interest of both the city and the developer or developers in

-(3) The responsibilities of the city and the developer or developers with respect to financing the project.

-(4) The responsibilities of the city and the developer or developers with respect to the operation of the project.
+- (1) The property interest of both the city and the developer or developers in the project. - (2) The responsibilities of the city and the developer or developers for construction of the project. - (3) The responsibilities of the city and the developer or developers with respect to financing the project. - (4) The responsibilities of the city and the developer or developers with respect to the operation of the project.